-Some people are throwing shade at a city I love: Baltimore.
-I was born there, and my Italian family heritage is deeply embedded into Baltimore’s Little Italy.
-Charm City, Baltimore’s nickname for a reason, is a city rich in culture and offers visitors the opportunity to immerse in the arts, MidAtlantic cuisine and Early American history.
+I was born in Baltimore, and my Italian family heritage is deeply embedded into the city’s Little Italy neighborhood.
+Charm City, as Baltimore is known, is rich in culture and offers visitors the opportunity to immerse in the arts, MidAtlantic cuisine and Early American history.
 I want to show you why Baltimore is not only great, it’s a revelation!

 What to do?
+Why there’s so so much!
 History buffs should discover the well preserved Fort McHenry.
 This National Monument and Historic Shrine offers tours with knowledgeable rangers who describe Fort McHenry’s significance in the War of 1812.
 It’s where the “Star Spangled Banner” was born.

 The American Visionary Art Museum is another must-see.
 Some art museums are a bit stuffy, but the Visionary Arts Museum in Baltimore transcends high culture.
 The curators have scoured the country to exhibit contemporary American artists who’ve created art that’s whimsical, joyous and even wacky.
 The main building houses exhibitions of multi-media pieces, folk art depictions of American history and surprising metal sculptures.

 The Visionary Arts Museum is located in historic Federal Hill where charming brick row houses face the Inner Harbor.
 You’ll see Civil War era cannons aimed at the city to discourage Baltimore residents from sympathizing with the Confederates during the Civil War.
 While you’re here, grab A Bite at Cross Street Market.
 Newly renovated, the market offers a coffee shop, the new brewery called Cans Filling Station and Gangster Vegan.